Ōki, Fukuoka

 Ōki (大木町, Ōki-machi) is a town located in Mizuma District, Fukuoka Prefecture, Japan.
-As of 1 February 2024, the town had an estimated population of 13,716 in 5238 households, and a population density of 750 persons per km².
+As of 1 February 2024, the town had an estimated population of 13,716 in 5238 households, and a population density of 750 persons per km^{2}.
 The total area of the town is 18.44 km2.

 Geography

 Ōki is locatedi in southwestern Fukuoka Prefecture, approximately 15 kilometers southwest of the center of Kurume City.
 The entire town is part of the Chikugo Plain, and a creek runs through the town.